pavlozt/zabbix-terraform-example/README.md

 At first you need basic Terraform knowledge.
 If not, consider using [Hashicorp tutorials](https://learn.hashicorp.com/terraform).

-Let's use [Thomas Pressnell Terraform provider](https://registry.terraform.io/providers/tpretz/zabbix/latest) with most reachest features.
+Let's use [Thomas Pressnell Terraform provider](https://registry.terraform.io/providers/tpretz/zabbix/latest) with the most complex features.

 ## Create  zabbix  api user ##
+In order for Terrafor to work with api, you need to add a special user.
  Go to Administration/Users/Create user **"apiuser"**.
 Add to Super Administrators.
 Set proper password.
 No need configure media for this user.
+ These parameters will be used as Terraform variables in the code below.

 # Basic example #
 First you need declare provider :